 4. Proofread Your Cover Letter

 Once you complete the first draft of your cover letter, it’s time to proofread it carefully.
+You want to make sure this is a high quality, professional cover letter that doesn’t have any mistakes that make you look careless.

 Start with the contact information.
 Ensure that your contact information is correct.
 The last thing you want to happen is that an employer cannot contact you for an interview because of a typo.
 You should also check the organization’s address.
 It would be embarrassing to make an error in the employer’s address, especially as an instructional designer who should pay attention to details.